status-im/swarms/ideas/311-status-protocol.md

 ## Communication

+`status channel (same as swarm id)`:
+- [#status-protocol](https://get.status.im/chat/public/status-protocol) (currently used channel, not same as swarm id)
-`status channel (same as swarm id)`: [#311-protocol](https://get.status.im/chat/public/311-protocol) (current #status-protocol is also used, as well as Riot chat https://riot.im/app/#/room/#web3-messaging:matrix.org for cross-team communication)
+- as well as as Riot chat https://riot.im/app/#/room/#web3-messaging:matrix.org for cross-team communication)

 `sync frequency`: One person team right now so no specific sync; weekly updates (see below); currently ad hoc sync with Web3 foundation etc

 ## Requirements